CBD Oil 101

-CBD Oil: Cannabidiol (CBD) is one of more than 100 known components found in hemp.
+Cannabidiol (CBD), is one of more than 100 known components found in hemp called cannabinoids.
 There’s an ever-increasing amount of research pointing to various health benefits in CBD, all while being non-psychoactive and legal in all 50 states and in countries around the world.

-CBD oil contains no more than a trace of THC, far too small an amount to make anyone high or break any law.
+CBD oil contains no more than a trace of THC, or .3% by law, which is far too small an amount to make anyone high.

 More About CBD Oil